kristosh/Essentials-of-Machine-Learning/optimization.md

   <img src="images/3dplot.png" alt="Sublime's custom image" style="width:60%"/>
 </p>

 But how can we visualize function that maps high-dimensional input to multi-dimensional output.
 Unfortunately, that is not possible and we can only visualize functions that have a single-dimensional or two-dimensional input.
-The most of the interesting problems in machine learning has higher dimensionality and we cannot visualize in the same way that we did with previous examples.
+At the same time, the most of the interesting problems in machine learning has higher dimensionality and we cannot visualize in the same way that we did with previous examples.
 There are though some tools that can perform dimensionality reduction (which are methods that remove unecessarry information) with which we can still plot things of high dimensionality.

 ## Functions in machine learning context